When is The English Game released? What’s it about? Who’s in it?

 Downton Abbey creator Julian Fellowes is popping his hand to footy in 2020, with Netflix’s The English Recreation.

-The drama sequence will discover the origins of the game, monitoring it again to Northern England within the mid-1800s.
+The drama collection will discover the origins of the game, monitoring it again to Northern England within the mid-1800s.

-- The whole lot it’s worthwhile to know concerning the Downton Abbey film
+- All the things you have to know concerning the Downton Abbey film

 - Netflix launch dates 2019